United States Capitol Historical Society: History

 The Society was established in 1962 as a private non-profit organization.
 Founded through a bipartisan effort by Congress, the society's creation was spearheaded by its first president, Representative Fred Schwengel of Iowa.
 The group holds a congressional charter under Title 36 of the United States Code.
 They have an Oral History collection at the Library of Congress.
 They offer Fellowships to study the history of the Capitol.

 Awards

 In 2004, The United States Capitol Historical Society was one of eight recipients of the National Humanities Medal from the National Endowment for the Humanities conferred by President George W. Bush.
-The following entry from the NEH website, 2004 Medal Recipients page, gives great insight into the operation, purpose and service of The United States Capitol Historical Society: